networkservicemesh/networkservicemesh/docs/guide-build.md

 make k8s-save
 ```

-because ```make k8s-save``` will build your containers and save them in `scripts/vagrant/images` where they can be loaded by the Kins K8s cluster.
+because ```make k8s-save``` will build your containers and save them in `scripts/vagrant/images` where they can be loaded by the Kind K8s cluster.

 You can also selectively rebuild any component, say the `nsmd`, with ```make k8s-nsmd-save```